-The directors are responsible for the other information.
-The other information comprises the information included in the Company's financial report for the year ended 30 June 2023, but does not include the financial report and our auditor's report thereon.
+The Directors are responsible for the other information.
+The other information comprises the information included in the Company's annual report for the year ended 30 June 2024 but does not include the financial report and our auditor's report thereon.